 This option can be tempting - like a modern-day layaway service, except you get the items you’re purchasing before the item is paid off - but is it worth it?

-We did a bit more research into these services and, while the specific details of each service may vary, have put together a list of items to consider before you finance your purchase this way.
+We did a bit more research into these services and have put together a list of items to consider before you finance your purchase this way.

 Before you decide to buy now and pay later with one of these services, make sure you understand the financial commitment you’re making and whether your income and budget will allow you to make the payments on time once they’re due.